 Step 6: Painting

 Make sure the paint you use is either designer for outdoor use or for flooring—you want paint that’s made to be walked on and can withstand some wear and tear.
 If you have trim that you’re not painting the same color as your vinyl floors, you’ll want to do some taping.

 Many have found the easiest way to paint floors is to simply pour the paint onto the floor in small sections, then spread it around with the rollers and brushes.
 Apply the first coat of your base color to your vinyl floors and allow to dry completely.
 Once dry, apply a second coat and allow to dry.

 If you’re applying stripes or a pattern, you can lay down the tape for your design once both coats of your base color are dry.
-If your vinyls have a texture that features some sort of geometric pattern, you could use that texture to help you lay down your pattern evenly, or you could measure the pattern by hand.
-Apply the other color(s) to the designated areas, then allow to dry.
+If your vinyl has a texture that features some sort of geometric pattern, you could use that texture to help you lay down your pattern evenly, or you could measure the pattern by hand.
+Apply the other color(s) to the designated areas, then allow them to dry.
 You’ll probably want to add a second coat, too.

 Once your floors have completely dried, you’re ready to bring your furniture back in and enjoy the fruits of your (minimal) labor.
 Painting vinyl floors is a great alternative to more costly means of freshening up your floors, most of which are going to involve pulling up your vinyl floors with your bare hands.
 With this method, you’re not only saving time and your back, but giving your bathroom, kitchen, or laundry room a fresh new look that is easy to do and easy on your wallet.